RajNirmal/PythonScriptsBasic/Readme.md

-# This repo is my Python Code dump
+# This repo is a Python Code dump

 > Till now I have done some basics python stuff thanks to the SkillRack thing in our college